cpnota/autonomous-learning-library/README.md

 ```

 and opening your browser to http://localhost:6006.
-Once the model is trained to your satisfaction, you can watch the trained model play using:
+Once the model is fully trained, you can watch the trained model play using:

 ```
 all-watch-atari Breakout "runs/a2c_[id]/preset.pt"